umbraco/UmbracoDocs/14/umbraco-cms/reference/common-pitfalls.md

 # Common Pitfalls & Anti-Patterns

-This section describes many common pitfalls that developers fall into.
-Some of the anti-patterns mentioned here can bring your site to cause memory leaks, or make your site unstable or perform poorly.
-Make sure you read this section - it might save your site.
+This section highlights common pitfalls that developers often encounter.
+Some of the anti-patterns discussed here can lead to memory leaks, instability, or poor performance on your site.
+Be sure to read this section—it could save your site.

 ## Usage of Singletons and Statics